 Unfounded accusations of racism to camouflage a religious agenda, as was evident when the discussion shifted to whether the gains made by the Quiet Revolution towards a more secular society must be abandoned to accommodate Islam, must eventually rebound on the accusers.
 And when that happens, the separatist movement will have found a new raison-d'être, safeguarding the gains made by a Revolution started by the Liberals of Jean Lesage.

 The Quiet Revolution Part II, if The Interviews are any indication, may not be as quiet as when progressive politicians confronted a church that was willing to take NO for an answer.

 Enough Canada and Québec Bashing, Already!

-* Québec was the first province to introduce mandatory Islamic studies in the public school system; in effect, sacrificing gains made during the Quiet Revolution to accommodate the Religion of Peace, after denying the Catholic Church the right to interfere in the public education system.
-To say that Quebec, and Canada, whose Supreme Court condoned the doing away with a secular public education to allow Islam to be taught to unbelievers' children, has not done enough to counter a fear of Islam is grossly unfair.
+Also, to say that Québec has not done enough to counter a legitimate fear of Islam is grossly unfair.
+It was the first province to introduce mandatory Islamic studies in the public school system.
+In effect, sacrificing gains made during the Quiet Revolution to accommodate the Religion of Peace, after denying the Catholic Church the right to interfere in the public education system.

 Our willful ignorance will be our undoing, not the sword.